ngmaclaren/spatialEWS/README.md

 $$s = \sqrt{\frac{1}{N-1} \sum_{i=1}^N (x_i - \overline{x})^2}$$.

+The coefficient of variation (CV) is the sample standard deviation divided by the sample mean.

 There are several ways to compute skewness and kurtosis---we use the method based on central moments.
 The $k$th central moment of a vector of values $\mathbold{x}$ is

 $$m_k = \frac{1}{N} \sum_{i=1}^N (x_i - \overline{x})^k$$.